QuantumLiquids/UltraDMRG/README.md

 [![Tests Passing](https://img.shields.io/badge/tests-passing-brightgreen.svg)]()

-QuantumLiquids/UltraDMRG is a powerful and efficient library for performing large-scale, high-performance calculations using one-dimensional tensor network algorithms.
+**UltraDMRG** is a powerful and efficient library for performing large-scale, high-performance calculations using 1D tensor network algorithms.
-It is specifically designed to tackle the complexities of simulating untamable two-dimensional strongly correlated electron systems.
-Our goal in creating this package is to lower the barriers associated with simulating strongly correlated electron systems, offering a user-friendly and accessible solution for researchers in this field.
+It is specifically designed to address the complexities of simulating two-dimensional strongly correlated electron systems, making previously untamable problems more accessible.
+Our goal is to lower the barriers to simulating strongly correlated systems.
+The package is header-only.

+___

 ## Features

 UltraDMRG offers the following key features:

 - [x] MPI/CUDA parallelization of Density Matrix Renormalization Group
-- [x] MPI/CUDA parallelization of MPS-based time-dependent variational principle algorithm
+- [x] MPI/CUDA parallelization of MPS-based time-dependent variational principle algorithms
-- [x] Finite-temperature calculation
+- [x] Finite-temperature calculations

+___

 ## To-Do List

 - [ ] infinite DMRG
 - [ ] DMRG low-energy excitation states
+- [ ] documentation

+___

 ## Performance Benchmark